edidiesky/marketplace-api/authentication/README.md

 Redis is used for:

-- Storing TIN pools for different user types
+- Storing Email, userMetdata pools for different user types
 - Session management
 - Rate limiting